aizjForever/PyCPS/README.md

 ## To Do

-1. Multiple function call arguments
-2. additional pass: fix the scope of variables and declare global when necessary
+* additional pass: fix the scope of variables and declare global when necessary
-3. different lazy eval strategy: yield vs. lambda (): ...
+* different lazy eval strategy: yield vs. lambda (): ...
-4. In trans_while, need to figure out what nonlocal variables are used in order to update
-5. the defaults for the keyword args (done in additional pass)
+* In trans_while, need to figure out what nonlocal variables are used in order to update the defaults for the keyword args (done in additional pass)
-6. Since we translate while loops to tail calls, return statement in the source while might cause problems
+* Since we translate while loops to tail calls, return statement in the source while might cause problems